CRIMSON HOUSE BOOKS

 “Yes, I am.”

-Then his eyes alighted on the paperweight she was holding like a truncheon and an amused smile tugged one side of his mouth up.
+Then his eyes alighted on the paperweight she was holding like a truncheon and a smile tugged one side of his mouth up and lit his eyes.
 “That’s a paperweight.”

 “So?
 It can still do some damage,” Emily said defiantly.